bryanhclark/Scrapbooker/Admin_SocialContract.md

 • Only solid code to Master
 • All working branches off of Development
 • Create targeted branches
-• Messages: start -m with sub-topic you're working on + : (ie. "design: nav bar css")
+• Messages: start -m with sub-topic you're working on + ":" (ie. "design: nav bar css")
-• ALWAYS pull from currend Dev branch and correct issues before submitting pull requests.
+• ALWAYS pull from current Dev branch and correct issues before submitting pull requests.

 ## Team expectations
-• While we're all expected to give 100%, we each reserve the right to our nights and weekends, and we have all been straightforward about when and how we can commit to working on the project
+• While we're all expected to give 100%, we each reserve the right to our nights and weekends, and we will be straightforward about when and how we can commit to working on the project.
+Essentially, only commit to what you can deliver.
 • If you have a blocking issue, slack before interrupting another’s train of coding-thought
 • We will assign tasks vertically (instead of horizontally) - the slice structure of develpment
 • None of us will specialize in terms of front-end and back-end code